 Your professor is a professional and has been teaching for years, so their opinion on your work should be valuable.
 What’s more crucial to understand, though, is that you shouldn’t let an experience dictate your future decisions.

 Alternatively, you can seek feedback from another professor, a peer, or your parents.
-You can even turn to Essay Hub to find out how you can improve your paper.
+You can even turn to TeacherPH to find out how you can improve your paper.
 It doesn’t matter who it is as long as they know what they’re talking about.

 E-learning is now a reality for many students.

 If you’re one of those people, then it can be hard to find someone willing or able to give feedback on your assignments and coursework when there’s no physical classroom for students to meet in at their convenience.

 The good news is that this doesn’t have to be the case when seeking out feedback from faculty members.
 Although it may take some time to hear from them, emailing your professor or even setting up a meeting with them is worth the wait.

 If you’re unsure of whom to ask, a professor is the best person because they are in charge of your course and know what kind of feedback you need.
 However, other sources are equally as valuable.
 These include the following.

 A peer – They have completed the same assignment and could be a good source of feedback.
 You could find informative essay examples from your classmates and finally get some insight.

 A family member – Your parents have enough life experience, so they should know what kind of feedback is constructive criticism and not just unhelpful nitpicking.

 Another professor‘s experience will likely be different from your current one, but that doesn’t mean the advice won’t still be helpful.